quantcert/quantcert.github.io/contextualityDegree/README.md

 POINT DEGREE
-- This filter checks if any of the points in the geometry (for the given line i) match a specific point degree specified by the user.
+- This filter checks if any of the points in the geometry (for a given line) match a specific point degree specified by the user.

 OBSERVABLE VALUE
-- This filter checks if any of the points in the geometry for the line i match a specific observable value given by the user
+- This filter checks if any of the points in the geometry for a line match a specific observable value given by the user

 LINE DEGREE